purton-tech/cloak/README.md

 ## Folder Structure

 * `/app` - Web and gRPC Server.
-Rust with Typescript and SCSS.
+Written in Rust using Axum and Tonixc
+* `/app/asset-pipeline` - Parcel builder for Typescript and SCSS assets.
 * `/cli` - Command Line Interface.
 Rust.
-* `/infra` - Infrastructure as Coe.
+* `/infra` - Infrastructure as Code.
 Pulumi.
-* `/protos` - Protobuf definitions for the API
+* `/protos` - Protobuf definitions for the API.
-* `/migrations` - Database migrations for building the Postgres Database
+* `/migrations` - Database migrations for building the Postgres Database.
-* `/www` The website.
-Built with Zola
+* `/www` - The website.
+Built with Zola statci site generator.
+* `Earthfile` - Build for CICD.

 ## Alternatives